-Linger longer over a winery lunch at The Lane Vineyard in Hahndorf, Maximilian's Restaurant (with Saint & Scholar cellar door) in Verdun, Mt Lofty Ranges Vineyard and Pike & Joyce in Lenswood, Golding Wines in Lobethal, and Howard Vineyard's Clover + Stone Restaurant in Nairne.
+Linger longer over a winery lunch at The Lane Vineyard in Hahndorf, Maximilian's Restaurant in Verdun, Mt Lofty Ranges Vineyard and Pike & Joyce in Lenswood, Golding Wines in Lobethal, and Howard Vineyard's Clover + Stone Restaurant in Nairne.

 Three hat fine dining at Hardy's Verandah Restaurant at Mount Lofty House in Crafers with views over Piccadilly Valley

-Load up at traditional bakeries in Lobethal, Hahndorf, Stirling and Mount Barker
+Load up at traditional and artisan bakeries in Lobethal, Hahndorf, Stirling, Mount Barker and Nairne

 Melba’s Chocolates and Confectionery in Woodside to see a working factory

-Boutique chocolatiers Red Cacao in Stirling (with acclaimed dessert bar on Friday nights) and Chocolate @ No. 5 in Hahndorf
+Boutique chocolatier Red Cacao in Stirling (with acclaimed dessert bar on Friday nights)

 ChocoVino chocolate and wine matching at Hahndorf Hill Winery in Hahndorf